meteor-ukraine/digest-auth-request/README.md

 ### Toggle console logging

 Out of the box digestAuthRequest.js has logging turned on so you can debug.
 Set `loggingOn` to false to disable it.

+### Packaged and tuned for use in meteor
+by Viktor Nesterenko